ucan-wg/revocation/README.md

 # 1 Introduction

-Using the [principle of least authority][POLA] such as certificate expiry and reduced capabilty scope SHOULD be the preferred method for securing a UCAN, but does not cover every situation.
+Using the [principle of least authority][POLA] such as certificate expiry and reduced capability scope SHOULD be the preferred method for securing a UCAN, but does not cover every situation.
 Revocation is a manual method for reversing a delegation.
 It is not a perfect method, and cannot undo irreversable actions already performed with capability, but MAY limit misuse going forward.

 ## 1.1 Motivation